xperimex/xperimex.github.io/_posts/2022-08-06-panorama-homography.md

 <img src="/img/panorama-homography/firstPanoOutline.jpg">

-With some simple masking and basic filtering, suddenly it really begins to look clean.
+With some simple masking and basic filtering (basically averaging every pixel's color with the pixels around it), suddenly it really begins to look clean.

 <img src="/img/panorama-homography/panorama.jpg">